-As LLMs and agents are deployed in increasingly realistic settings, their contexts grow rapidly and can explode along three scaling axes during interactions with the open-world environments: interaction horizon, environmental complexity, and system quantity.
-While traditional evaluations often rely on static, context-limited settings that overlook environmental dynamics, real-world utility requires the ability to accumulate, retain, and update knowledge across extended timeframes and heterogeneous data structures.
-This section explores how memory emerges as the essential architectural solution to this scaling challenge, transforming from a simple interaction log into a sophisticated context-management system that enables robust skill learning, long-term personalization, and collective coordination in multi-agent ecosystems.
+As LLMs and agents are deployed in increasingly realistic settings, the experience and contextual information accumulated during their operation grow rapidly along three scaling axes in open-world environments: interaction horizon, environmental complexity, and the number of interacting environments, tools, and agents.
+While traditional evaluations often rely on static, context-limited settings that overlook environmental dynamics, real-world utility requires agents to accumulate, retain, consolidate, and update knowledge across extended timeframes and heterogeneous data structures.
+Simply expanding the context window is insufficient, because long-running interactions introduce redundant, outdated, conflicting, and increasingly heterogeneous experience that must be selectively organized and transformed.
+This section explores how memory emerges as the essential architectural solution to this scaling challenge, transforming from a simple interaction log into an adaptive substrate for managing growing experience and supporting continual agent evolution.
+By selectively retaining task-relevant state, abstracting trajectories into reusable knowledge and skills, tracking evolving user preferences, and coordinating experience across agents, scalable memory enables long-horizon execution, persistent personalization, and collective adaptation in open-world environments.